julianstanley/Ratiometric_Microscopy/Final Report/Sensor Comparison/SimpleWords_01_15_19.md

 <img src="C:\Users\Julian\Desktop\2018 Ubuntu Shared\GitShared\Ratiometric_Microscopy\Final Report\Sensor Comparison\rogfp1r12_spectra.jpg" width="500px" />

 **Figure 1**.
-The horizontal (x) axis shows the wavelength $\lambda$ of light being shined on the sensor.
+The horizontal (x) axis shows the wavelength $\lambda​$ of light being shined on the sensor.
 The vertical (y) axis shows the amount of light that the sensor shines back at the microscope.
 Notice that, at the wavelengths around 350-400nm, the sensor gives off  **more** light if it's oxidized but, around 450-600nm, the sensor gives of **less** light if it's oxidized.
 That'll come in handy in a moment.

 -------